What you need to know about Joe Manchin’s hold on the Democratic agenda

 Why did it take Manchin so long to say it?

 He had said a lot of this before.
 As far back as July, he had informed Senate Majority Leader Charles E. Schumer (D-N.Y.) that he was nowhere near supporting the $3.5 trillion bill other Democrats were planning.
-In a memo that did not become public for three more months, Manchin laid out a host of other policy concerns, including a desire to target benefits to the neediest and doubts about some climate provisions.
+In a memo that did not become public for three more months, Manchin laid out a host of other policy concerns, including a desire to target benefits to those most in needy and doubts about some climate provisions.

-Manchin amped up his warnings in recent months, especially as rising inflation started to take hold and the national debt continued to increase.
+Manchin had amped up his warnings in recent months, especially as rising inflation started to take hold and the national debt continued to increase.
 In a Nov.
-1 statement, he decried “shell games and budget gimmicks” — a reference to Democrats’ decision to phase out new programs rather than fund them permanently to hold down the cost of the legislation.
+1 statement, he decried “shell games and budget gimmicks” — a reference to Democrats’ decision to phase out new programs rather than fund them permanently, to hold down the cost of the legislation.

 The Fox News kibosh came three days after Biden issued a statement singling out Manchin as the obstacle to progress.
 Manchin was not happy about that.
 He made his mind up only in the day or two before going on Fox.
-At that point, The Post reported, he concluded that he had exhausted all negotiating options with the White House.
+At that point, The Washington Post reported, he concluded that he had exhausted all negotiating options with the White House.

-In his statement Sunday, Manchin put fiscal concerns at the center of his objections, accusing BBB backers of trying “to camouflage the real cost of the intent behind this bill.”
+In his statement Sunday, Manchin put fiscal concerns at the center of his objections, accusing Build Back Better backers of trying “to camouflage the real cost of the intent behind this bill.”

-How did all of these different programs get smooshed together, anyway?
+How did all of these different programs get smushed together, anyway?

 The Build Back Better bill has been dictated by a combination of tight congressional margins and the Senate filibuster, which can give a minority of 41 senators veto power over most legislation.
-But there is one big exception to that rule, called budget reconciliation, which gives the majority party the ability to muscle legislation through by a simple majority margin.
+But there is one big exception to that rule, called budget reconciliation, which gives the majority party the ability to muscle legislation through by a simple majority.

-Reconciliation, however, is a time-consuming, unwieldy process with strict rules, which has typically meant packaging partisan initiatives into one must-pass megabill.
+Reconciliation, however, is a time-consuming, unwieldy process with strict rules, which has typically meant packaging partisan initiatives into one must-pass mega-bill.
 Many Democrats see Build Back Better as the only real vehicle for policies they have spent years promoting, and the calculation by party leaders was that combining them would make such a bill too big to fail.

 Well.